Nookiie/ReactSandbox/README.md

-## Before Starting!
+# Before Starting!

 This project was made to work with json-server on port 2000!

-After starting the project with npm start, make sure to also run `json-server "server/db.json" --port 2000` to start the json server
+You can run `npm install --save` to automatically install all dependancies After installing the dependancies, make sure to start the json-server.
+You can do this by running the command `json-server "server/db.json" --port 2000` on a separate terminal.

 # Create-React-App Default README